 Skip to main content

-The Hansel Bot API supports two authentication methods depending on whether you’re a user or a bot.
-Users authenticate via a Discord-based login code flow.
-Once verified, a session cookie (hsession) is set and used for subsequent requests.
+The Portal API supports two authentication methods depending on whether you’re a user or a bot.
+Users authenticate via a platform-delivered code flow.
+Once verified, a session cookie (psession) is set and used for subsequent requests.
+All authentication endpoints require the X-API-Key header with the public API key.
+After login, subsequent requests use the session cookie instead.

 1